 We had the House Intelligence Committee investigation.

-We had the bipartisan Senate committee investigation, no collusion, no conspiracy whatsoever.
+We had the bipartisan Senate Committee investigation.

-But the report of Mueller, the investigation did not establish members of the Trump campaign conspired or coordinated with the Russian government in its election interference activities.
+I don't know how many more times people are going to want me to actually read exactly what it says, but the report of Mueller, the investigation did not establish members of the Trump campaign conspired or coordinated with the Russian government in its election interference activities.

 Okay.

-But as Newsbuster points out, you know, with all of this liberal talking points went on and on and on.
+But as Newsbuster points out, you know, with all of this, liberal talking points went on and on and on.

 They actually pointed out a report that they have that the news networks, broadcast cable, mentioned impeachment an astonishing 309 times during the coverage of the newly released Mueller report.